Marriage registration in Germany

 Before starting the process in Germany

-You can decide to fly to Copenhagen, Malta, or any of the countries (particularly Denmark) that offer an international marriage license.
-This document is de-facto recognized by German authorities, without the need for additional documentation.
+- You can decide to fly to Copenhagen, Malta, or any of the countries (particularly Denmark) that offer an international marriage license.
+This document is de-facto recognized by German authorities because it has a German translation, without the need for additional documentation.

 What is the Apostille?

 It’s an international convention for official documents so they can be recognized by other countries than where it was produced.
-This is a stamp that sometimes Germany requires from marriage certificates from other countries in order to recognize the married in Germany.
+This is a “stamp” that Germany requires on marriage certificates from other countries in order to do marriage registration in Germany.

-Once you have the right certificate (and stamp if applicable), ready to get recognized in Germany, you will need to make an appointment or walk-in to the Standesamt in your respective neighbourhood.
+Once you have the right certificate (and stamp if applicable), make an appointment or walk-in to the Bürgeramt in your respective neighborhood/city.